Errol Nolan

 Errol Osbourne Nolan II (born August 18, 1991) is an American-born sprinter of Jamaican descent who holds dual citizenship with both countries.
 He now competes for Jamaica as of 2012.
 He specialises in the 200 and 400 metres.

-Nolan attended Lamar Consolidated High School until 2009, and is now enrolled at the University of Houston.
-He was one of the best freshmen in Conference USA in 2010.
+Nolan attended Lamar Consolidated High School until 2009, and later the University of Houston, where in 2010, he was one of the best freshmen in Conference USA.

 At the 2010 World Junior Championships in Athletics in Moncton, Canada, Nolan won a bronze medal over 400 metres, and helped the American squad to a gold medal in the 4×400 metres relay.
 He earned a spot in the Jamaican 4x400 relay team at the 2012 Summer Olympics, however, the Jamaican team did not qualify from their heat.

 In 2014, he was part of the Jamaican 4 × 400 m team that won bronze at the World Indoor Athletics Championships.